Berserk-Games/Tabletop-Simulator-API/docs/object.md

 Zones return a (numerically indexed) table of game Objects occupying the zone.

 !!!important
-	If the zone has <a href="#gettags">tags</a>, then only objects with compatible tags will be considered "occupying" the zone.
+	If the zone has [tags](#tag-functions), then only objects with compatible tags will occupy the zone.

 !!!example
 	[Highlight](#highlighton) red all cards occupying a zone (`object`).